newchuyalong/libgdx-learning/Gdx-freetype.md

 **For Projects Using Gradle**

-For new projects, simply select the Freetype option under the extensions in the [setup ui](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle).
+For new projects, simply select the Freetype option under extensions in the [setup ui](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle).

 To add to an existing Gradle project, see [Dependency management with Gradle](https://github.com/libgdx/libgdx/wiki/Dependency-management-with-Gradle#freetypefont-gradle).